brunoton/return-to-consciousness/complete-essay-jcs.md

 Nahm, M. (2013).
 Terminal lucidity: A review and a case collection.
 Archives of Gerontology and Geriatrics, 57(2), 138–142.

-Nelson, R. D., & Radin, D. I. (2003).
-Research on mind-matter interactions (MMI): Group attention.
-In W. B. Jonas & C. C. Crawford (Eds.), *Healing, intention and energy medicine* (pp. 49-57).
-Churchill Livingstone.

-O'Regan, B., & Hirshberg, C. (1993). *Spontaneous remission: An annotated bibliography*.
-Institute of Noetic Sciences.

-Osis, K., & Haraldsson, E. (1977). *At the hour of death: A new look at evidence for life after death*.
-Avon Books.

 Parnia, S., Spearpoint, K., de Vos, G., et al. (2014).
 AWARE—AWAreness during REsuscitation—A prospective study. *Resuscitation*, 85(12), 1799-1805.

 Radin, D. (2018). *Real Magic: Ancient Wisdom, Modern Science, and a Guide to the Secret Power of the Universe*.
 Harmony Books.

 Radin, D. I., & Nelson, R. D. (1989).
 Evidence for consciousness-related anomalies in random physical systems. *Foundations of Physics*, 19(12), 1499-1514.

-Ring, K., & Cooper, S. (1997).
-Mindsight: Near-death and out-of-body experiences in the blind.
-William James Center for Consciousness Studies.

-Roe, C. A., Sonnex, C., & Roxburgh, E. C. (2015).
-Two meta-analyses of noncontact healing studies. *Explore*, 11(1), 11-23.

-Silva, J., Mendes, C. G., Wainstock, B. C., Gomide, M., & Moreira-Almeida, A. (2023).
-Evaluation of the occurrence of anomalous information reception in messages in an allegedly mediumistic process. *Explore*, 19(6), 785-791.

-Stevenson, I. (1997). *Reincarnation and Biology: A Contribution to the Etiology of Birthmarks and Birth Defects* (2 vols.).
-Praeger Publishers.

-Storm, L., Tressoldi, P. E., & Di Risio, L. (2010).
-Meta-analysis of free-response studies, 1992–2008: Assessing the noise reduction model in parapsychology. *Psychological Bulletin*, 136(4), 471-485.

-Treffert, D. A., & Rebedew, D. L. (2015).
-The savant syndrome registry: A preliminary report. *Wisconsin Medical Journal*, 114(4), 158-162.

-Treffert, D. A. (2010).
-Islands of Genius: The Bountiful Mind of the Autistic, Acquired, and Sudden Savant.
-Jessica Kingsley Publishers.

-Tucker, J. B. (2005).
-Life before life: A scientific investigation of children’s memories of previous lives.
-St. Martin’s Press.

-Tucker, J. B. (2013).
-Return to life: Extraordinary cases of children who remember past lives.
-St. Martin’s Press.

-Turner, K. A. (2014).
-Radical Remission: Surviving Cancer Against All Odds.

-Tuttle, A. H., Tohyama, S., Ramsay, T., et al. (2015).
-Increasing placebo responses over time in U.S. clinical trials of neuropathic pain. *Pain*, 156(12), 2616-2626.

 van Lommel, P., van Wees, R., Meyers, V., & Elfferich, I. (2001).
 Near-death experience in survivors of cardiac arrest: A prospective study in the Netherlands. *The Lancet*, 358(9298), 2039-2045.